 Aside from writing, researching, and editing, the law student intern will also:

 - Attend the AHLA Annual Meeting (held at the end of June), a major networking opportunity with health lawyers from around the country while attending select CLE programs and other programs related to the conference.

-AHLA begins accepting applications in November, and the deadline to submit an application is February 9, 2015.
+AHLA begins accepting applications in November, and the deadline to submit an application is in February each year.
 To apply for this internship, send a formal cover letter and resume to Cynthia Conner, Vice President of Publishing.
 Please email both documents to Katherine Wone at email@example.com.
 Only candidates chosen for an interview will be notified.
 No phone calls, please.